Saracen coast

 Legend tells that this place was originally called “Agatirno,” which comes from the name of its founder Agatirso, son of Aeolus, king of the winds.
 Agatirno was born in 1183 B.C. as a sacred city devoted to the God Dionysus.
 It was later named Capo d’Orlando because the famous paladin Orlando, headed to the Holy Land, stayed there for a short time.
 This city has always been seen as a fishing village, but with time it has grown to become one of the main tourist centers of Sicily.

-A well-known beach is San Gregorio beach, which is very picturesque and has a crystal clear sea.
-It is no coincidence that Gino Pauli’s famous song “Sapore di Sale” was born here.
+One of the best-known beaches is San Gregorio, a very picturesque spot with crystal-clear waters.
+It is no coincidence that the famous song “Sapore di Sale” by Gino Paoli was born here.

 Piraino